 Having said that, people with higher body weight have serious chronic health issues related to their weight such as type 2 diabetes or high blood pressure.
 Once the patient begins to lose weight, these conditions normally fall into remission or become significantly improved.

 How Much Weight Can I Lose Without Surgery with ESG?

 A study published by The National Center for Biotechnology Information showed that bariatric surgery patients who underwent gastric sleeve had an average excess weight loss of 43% after 1 year and 63% at the two-year mark.
 Gastric bypass patients had an average excess weight loss of 51% after 1 year and 71% by year 2.

-Endoscopic sleeve gastroplasty (ESG) offers patients an average weight loss of about 49% of excess total weight but many patients surpass that number and realize much more significant weight loss
+Endoscopic Sleeve Gastroplasty offers patients an average weight loss of about 49% of excess total weight, But many patients surpass that number and realize much more significant weight loss